avenkita/SmartCondoAnnotations/README.md

 Edits will need to be made within both scripts named "ReadAnnotationName.cs" and "ReadAnnotationInfo.cs".
 It is the same process to add a new annotation for both.

 If a new annotation was added between existing nodes within the XML, the list element numbers will be need to be renumbered as described before.
-Renumbering will need to be done in the list of declared string variables (change mylist[#]) and then within the if-statements that instantiate the annotation text (change the annotation#).
+In the list of declared string variables, add another line to include the new annotation (write code: string annotation# = mylist[#].tagname;).
+Renumbering (similarly to the XML file) will need to be done within the if-statements that instantiate the annotation text (change the annotation#) as well.

 A new if-statement can be written exactly like seen in the code already.
 All that needs to be changed is the string for the name of the object as seen in the hierarchy.